Core to Edge

 Voice, Video, Surveillance

 The network is the backbone of your business and needs to be available 100% of the time.
-The network needs to be secure, using Segmentation and NAC.
-New Access Points use 2.5Gbps interfaces requiring the Access Switches to be upgraded.
-More POE enabled devices like Lighting, Door locks, Video Surveliance cameras, IP Phones, PC’s are becoming more common.
+The network to secure your endpoints by using Segmentation and NAC.
+Newer Access Points use 2.5Gbps interfaces requiring the Access Switches to be upgraded to Multi-Gigabit to take advantage of the higher throughput and increasing POE requirements.
+More POE enabled devices like Lighting, Door locks, Video Surveillance cameras, IP Phones, PC’s are becoming more common.

 Redundancy and higher speeds are needed between switches, router, and firewalls.

 Allows for new applications like Lighting, Door Locks, and ever increasing IoT devices we have not heard of yet.

 Newer Wi-Fi 6 Access Points can support more than 1 Gigabit of throughput so Multi-Gigabit 2.5Gbps and 5Gbps speeds are needed.

 POE to support newer devices.
 Up to 90Watts of POE can be made available to power lights, PC’s, and more to come.
 Also, Switches that can keep the POE ports powered during reboots.